trisha/sun-voyage-client/README.md

 Click [here](sun-voyage.herokuapp.com) to visit the live backend.

-And click [here](https://github.com/patricia-pan/sun-voyage-client) to view the client github repo.
+And click [here](https://github.com/patricia-pan/sun-voyage-server) to view the server github repo.

 You don't need an account to view planets and others' comments, but you will need one to add your own and to update your profile.